Liaquat Ali Khan: Constitutional reforms

-War with India
+Foreign policy

+Kashmir dispute

-At a meeting of the Partition Council, Liaquat Ali Khan had rejected an offer from Vallabhbhai Patel regarding Kashmir and Hyderabad State.
+At a meeting of the Partition Council, Khan had rejected an offer from Vallabhbhai Patel regarding Kashmir and Hyderabad State.
 Patel had offered Kashmir to Pakistan in exchange for Pakistan relinquishing its claim to Hyderabad.
 Ali rejected this offer, preferring to keep Hyderabad, ignoring that the distance between the two would prevent Hyderabad's accession to Pakistan in any case.
-Pakistani statesman Shaukat Hayat Khan resigned in protest of this folly; Hyderabad went to India anyway; and the two nations went to war over Kashmir.
+Pakistani statesman Shaukat Hayat Khan resigned in protest of this folly; Hyderabad went to India anyway after the two nations went to war over Kashmir.

 Soon after appointing a new government, Pakistan entered a war with India over Kashmir.
 The British commander of the Pakistan Army General Sir Frank Walter Messervy refused to attack the Indian army units.
 When General Douglas Gracey was appointed the commander in chief of the Pakistan Army, Liaquat Ali Khan ordered the independent units of the Pakistan Army to intervene in the conflict.
-On the Kashmir issue, Khan and Jinnah's policy reflected "Pakistan's alliance with U.S and United Kingdom" against "Indian imperialism" and "Soviet expansion".
+On the Kashmir issue, Khan and Jinnah's policy reflected "Pakistan's alliance with [the] U.S and United Kingdom" against "Indian imperialism" and "Soviet expansion".
 However, it is revealed by historians that differences and disagreement with Jinnah arose over the Kashmir issue.
 Jinnah's strategy to liberate Kashmir was to use military force.
 Thus, Jinnah's strategy was to "kill two birds with one stone", namely decapitate India by controlling Kashmir, and to find a domestic solution through foreign and military intervention.

-On Khan's personal accounts and views, the prime minister preferred a "harder diplomatic" and "less military stance".
+Regarding Khan's personal accounts and views, the prime minister preferred a "harder diplomatic" and "less military stance".
 The prime minister sought a dialogue with his counterpart, and agreed to resolve the dispute of Kashmir in a peaceful manner through the efforts of the United Nations.
 According to this agreement a ceasefire was effected in Kashmir on 1 January 1949.
 It was decided that a free and impartial plebiscite would be held under the supervision of the UN.
 The prime minister's diplomatic stance was met with hostility by the Pakistan Armed Forces and the socialists and communists, notably the mid-higher level command who would later sponsor an alleged coup led by the communists and socialists against his government.